 (August 13, 2017).
-As a young African-American child growing up around all types of music, I loved the song “The Night They Drove Old Dixie Down,” particularly the pop cover by legendary folk singer Joan Baez.
+As a young African-American child growing up around all types of music, I loved the song “The Night They Drove Old Dixie Down,” both the original by The Band and, especially, the pop cover by legendary folk singer Joan Baez.

 What kid under the age of eight at the time didn’t?

 After all, the 1971 hit (Baez’ version) was vivid in its easily understandable lyrics, had a great sing-along chorus, was very melodic and it pervaded American pop radio… basically all the makings of a child’s piece of irresistible pop music candy.

 What I didn’t know then was all that went into the song’s making and what the tune meant then (and now) to so many people.

 Regarding Joan Baez, for starters, I didn’t know at the time what a “folk singer” was or that she had marched with the likes of Dr. Martin Luther King, Jr., that she had protested the Vietnam War, or that she championed women’s issues and gay rights when it wasn’t popular to do so.

 I also didn’t know that her version of the song wasn’t the first, but a cover of a tune by The Band, a popular Canadian-American roots-rock group from the late ’60s (“The Weight,” “Up On Cripple Creek”) whom I only came to know – and admire – several years after their popularity had waned.

 I certainly didn’t know at the age of five or six that the song romanticized the wrong side of America’s greatest domestic war and was a semi-fictional tale told from the perspective of a poor white southerner named Virgil Caine who was crushed in defeat during the last days of that war.
 I could follow the song’s lyrics, but their historical significance was too much for a five-year-old mind to comprehend.